-Holdings US will claim interest deductions with respect to its' commercially reasonable intercompany financing in computing its income for U.S. federal income tax purposes.
-There is a risk that the IRS could successfully challenge this position and treat the intercompany financing as equity rather than debt, in which case the interest would be treated as non-deductible distributions.
+Holdings US has claimed interest deductions with respect to its' commercially reasonable intercompany financing in computing its income for U.S. federal income tax purposes.
+US Tax Reform passed late in 2017 denies this deduction for tax years beginning in 2018.
+For past deductions, there is a risk that the IRS could successfully challenge this position and treat the intercompany financing as equity rather than debt, in which case the interest would be treated as non-deductible distributions.
 The Fund has received advice that interest payments on the intercompany financing should be deductible for U.S. federal income tax purposes.
 While there can be no assurance that the IRS will not take a contrary position, the Fund believes that Holdings US position should prevail in such circumstances.
 A successful challenge of this position could affect Holdings US ability to make interest and principal payments on the intercompany financing and would reduce the amount of the distributions which Richards Packaging would otherwise receive and thereby have an adverse effect on the cash flow of the Fund.

-There is a risk that the IRS may challenge the interest rate on the intercompany financing as being in excess of an arm's length rate.
+There is a risk that the IRS may challenge the interest rate on the intercompany financing, for past interest deductions, as being in excess of an arm's length rate.
 The Fund has received advice from an independent financial advisor that this interest rate is commercially reasonable in the circumstances.
 However, such advice is not binding on the IRS.
-If the IRS were successful in challenging the interest rate, Holdings US would not be able to fully deduct interest paid, which could increase the U.S. federal income tax liability of Holdings US.
+If the IRS were successful in challenging the interest rate, Holdings US would not be able to fully deduct past interest paid, which could increase the U.S. federal income tax liability of Holdings US.